dailoht/Epitech_Zoidberg2.0/README.md

 # Report

 The document in the report folder is written in Latex, we use [Overleaf](https://www.overleaf.com/).
-Please ask us if you want access to is tex version.
+Please ask us if you want access to its tex version.
 Access : [https://www.overleaf.com/project/63fcbca4e88c8a6d5976e9c6](https://www.overleaf.com/project/63fcbca4e88c8a6d5976e9c6)

 # Deployment in rust